"Some critics...say that by no means the least important aspect of good arrangement is that a

 didn't have any.
 They had no idea that their material would someday be

-canonized with the CANON made into an idol as the infallible word of God instead of the
+canonized and made into an idol as the infallible word of God instead of the

 has gotten the issue being addressed confused or wrong on some of these

-sayings, this has proved to be much more troublesome in terms of what Jesus
+sayings, this has proved to be much more troublesome in terms of what Yeshua

 was actually meaning than the lack of a sequentially correct chronology of events.